National Primary School Cup & Shield

-The winner of each the Cup and Shield competitions will compete for the National Primary School Cup and Shield typically held in mid-late November by New Zealand Cricket.
+The winner of the Auckland Cup and Shield competitions will compete for the National Primary School Cup and Shield.
+These are run by New Zealand Cricket on the following dates:

 Sport coordinators / teachers in charge of sport will need to enter a team by 24 January 2018.

 Schools will be required to contact each other to organise and complete all their round robin games during term 1 2018.
 The results need to reported back to Auckland Cricket.